JetBrains/guide/site/django/tutorials/django-aws/rest-api/index.md

 If you don't provide any necessary information, the API is going to return response 400 Bad Request.

-You can see the below image, it's saying **"This field is required"**.
+You can see the below image, it's saying "This field is required".
 The error message and validation is actually taken care by the serializer.
 This is one of the good points how serializers are doing the heavy work behind the scenes.

 The three fields :